gammy/macbook8-1_archlinux/README.md

 ------------
 It works pretty well!
 Fact is, almost everything works straight out of the box without configuration.
 The wireless controller needs an experimental/proprietary driver (which we can install and use), and the mousepad has a lot of options to consider.
 The same goes with the keyboard.
 Some things will need tweaking, but that's what you get with all of this freedom :}

+Addendum: I am having continued trouble with the wifi.
+I'm ill while writing this, and I can't be bothered to add links or details.
+But generally, all drivers I have tried work poorly; crashing (just the driver) and/or randomly disconnecting.
+I've become really fed up with this, and have purchased a D-link DWA-171 "Wireless AC Dual-Band Nano USB Adapter".
+It works well even at a fair distance.
+I'm using the rtl8812au driver: https://github.com/gnab/rtl8812au

 Gotchas
 -------
 - With the base configuration described here, your touchpad will click on tap, right-click on triple-finger-tap, and paste on double-finger-tap.
 After `xf86-input-mtrack` is installed however, this is the configuration